-- The type of device used: desktop, laptop, tablet, phone - · Operating system: Windows, Apple, Android - Browser: Chrome, Firefox, Internet Explorer, Edge, Safari - Network: Wi-Fi, Ethernet, Mobile phone connection
+- The type of device used: desktop, laptop, tablet, phone

+- Operating system: Windows, Apple,

+Android

+- Browser: Chrome, Firefox, Internet

+Explorer, Edge, Safari

+- Network: Wi-Fi, Ethernet, Mobile phone connection.

-Please note: Although the IT Services team will do all they can to help resolve any technical issues, they will not submit your work on your behalf; submission of your work is your responsibility.
+Please note: Although the IT Services team will do all they can to help resolve any technical issues, they will not submit your work on your behalf, unless the technical issue will not allow you to submit at all.
+Submission of your work and ensuring it has been submitted is your responsibility.